tmlima/masters_dissertation/README.md

-# masters_dissertation
-Experiments and tool presented in my dissertation
+This repository contains the experiments and the tool presented in my dissertation.

 # CORP